-https://ucalgary.yuja.com/V/Video?v=34026&node=208519&a=1453025709&autoplay=1) clerks are encouraged to engage a patient in the ACP/GCD process.
+https://ucalgary.yuja.com/V/Video?v=34026&node=208519&a=1453025709&autoplay=1, clerks are encouraged to engage a patient in the ACP/GCD process.
 Clerks need to discuss this with you early on so that you can consider a patient who may benefit from an ACP discussion.
 There is no formal reporting for this activity.
 Ideally clerks will complete the Green Sleeve document, but if they are unable to complete the Green Sleeve document, they should discuss the topic with you and ensure they are familiar with the Green Sleeve document.
-Doing this will be sufficient for clerks to log the encounter in their logbook.
+Doing this will be sufficient for clerks to log the encounter in their Logbook.

-There are two logbook entries for this topic.
-One is to confirm the clerk has reviewed the video presentation and the other is to confirm discussing ACP/GCD with you or a patient.
+There are two Logbook entries for this topic: one is to confirm the clerk has reviewed the video presentation and the other is to confirm discussing ACP/GCD with you or a patient.

-5.4 SNAP Sessions
+5.4 SNAPS Sessions

-There has been frequent feedback from FM clinical clerks that there is not enough teaching of core family medicine during the FM Clerkship rotation.
-To address this concern, the FM undergraduate team is introducing SNAP sessions during the Rural FM block.
-These sessions will operate on the "flipped classroom" approach - clerks teaching their peers.
-Clerks will select one of the "core" family medicine presentations (see Appendix G) and present to their peers a brief synopsis of the topic including study materials.
+After frequent feedback from FM clinical clerks that there is not enough teaching of core family medicine during the FM Clerkship rotation, the FM undergraduate team introduced 'SNAPS' during the rural FM block to address this concern.
+SNAPS sessions will operate on the "flipped classroom" approach with clerks teaching their peers.
+Clerks will select one of the core family medicine presentations and present a brief synopsis of the topic including study materials to their peers.

-These sessions will be moderated by rural family physicians, and they will run over the lunch hour of the second and third Thursdays of the rotation.
-Please ensure that your clerks are free from clinical duties at noon on these days.
+SNAPS sessions will be moderated by rural family physicians, and they will run over the lunch hour of the second and third Thursdays of the rotation.
+Please ensure the clerk is free from clinical duties at noon on these days.